Line 17 (Chengdu Metro)

-Line 17 of the Chengdu Metro is an express metro line in Chengdu.
-The whole line is 50.945 km.
+Line 17 of the Chengdu Metro is a metro line in Chengdu.
+The whole line is 30.286 km when Phase 2 opens.
 The line uses 8-car Type-A trains operating up to 140 km/h speed powered by 25kV AC overhead lines.

-Phase 1 runs from Jinxing Station in Wenjiang District to Jitouqiao Station in Wuhou District.
+Phase 1 runs from Jinxing station in Wenjiang District to Jitouqiao station in Wuhou District.
 Phase 1 is 26.145 km long with 5.5 km running elevated and 20.6 km running underground.
 There are 9 stations with 2 elevated stations and 7 underground stations.

-Phase 2 extends the line west across central Chengdu to Gaohongcun Station.
+Phase 2, opened on September 17th 2025, extended the line west across central Chengdu to Gaohong station.
 It is 24.8 km long, all underground with 18 additional stations.